fuatbeser/fuatbeser.github.io/content/about.md

 ## Community Involvement and Recognition

 Beyond his professional roles, Fuat has been active in various volunteer and community-based initiatives.
-He founded the **Deep Learning Turkey** community, which brings together individuals interested in artificial intelligence.
+He founded the **Deep Learning Turkey** community, which brings together individuals interested in artificial intelligence (AI).
 His expertise in machine learning also earned him recognition as a **Google Developer Expert**.

 Fuat has also contributed to projects aimed at enhancing the accessibility of educational content on the **Coursera** platform, focusing on the Turkish language.
 His work as an **AI Ambassador** at **deeplearning.ai** has enabled him to share knowledge and support others interested in artificial intelligence